jdillman/Commenter/README.md

 ## State and Component Design ##

-Using the mockups and acceptance criteria as a guide I build a quick prototype version of the Comment component.
+Using the mockups and acceptance criteria as a guide I build a quick prototype version of the Comments component.
 ```javascript
 export default class Comments extends React.PureComponent {
   render() {